+Typical Endgame Structures that we will go through in this article are Pawn Structures.
 It is no secret that knowing how to play endgames is very important.
-Especially in the present day, with so much information about openings, access to coaches and special training in tactics, it is worth your time to accumulate as much endgame knowledge as you can.
+Especially in the present day, with so much information about openings, access to coaches, and special training in tactics, it is worth your time to accumulate as much endgame knowledge as you can.

-This is the approach of Magnus Carlsen; although he knows everything there is to know about opening theory, we often see him play just a “normal”, not even principal opening and show his best skills later on when the position does not forgive imprecisions.
-Kramnik also has the same style; he is a terrific all-around player but especially strong in squeezing small advantages in the final phase of the game.
+This is the approach of Magnus Carlsen; although he knows everything there is to know about opening theory, we often see him play just a “normal”, not even principal opening.
+Also, he shows his best skills later on when the position does not forgive imprecisions.
+Kramnik also has the same style.
+He is a terrific all-around player.
+But, he is especially strong in squeezing small advantages in the final phase of the game.

 It is difficult to formulate a definitive evaluation of such positions and we can’t guarantee they are “technical wins”, but we want to show what kind of problems the side with less space can experience and also the way to go for the side who is playing for a win.